Spatial asymptotics and equilibria of heat flow on $\mathbb{R}^d$: Introduction

-is the {\it remainder function}.
+We shall call $b$ the {\em asymptotic function}, $b_k$ the {\em asymptotic coefficients}, and $f$ the {\it remainder function}.
 The restriction \eqref{def:N*} guarantees that $\chi(r)/r^{N^*+1}\in H_N^{m,p}(\R^d)$ but $\chi(r)/r^{N^*}\not\in H_N^{m,p}(\R^d)$, so the representation \eqref{AH-expansion1} is unique.
 Finally, note that the decreasing regularity of the asymptotic coefficients in \eqref{eq:b-term} plays an essential role for proving the results in this paper.

 Let us explain why these assumptions guarantee that $v\in\AH^{m,p}_{N}$ is of the desired form

 We have assumed $m>d/p$ because then $f\in H^{m,p}_N(\R^d)$ implies $f$ is continuous and satisfies $f(x)=o(|x|^{-N})$ as $|x|\to\infty$ (cf.\ Proposition \ref{pr:H-properties}(a) in Appendix A).
 Moreover, $N^*\ge N$, so the extra asymptotic terms in \eqref{eq:b-term} can be put into the $o(1/r^N)$ term in \eqref{v-asymptotics}.
 The function space $\AH^{m,p}_{N}$ becomes a Banach space under the norm